preethamn1818/preethamn1818/README.md

 - 👋 Hi, I’m @preethamn
-- 👀 I’m interested in DataScience
+- 👀 Kaggle-CLi-Github-Huggingface
-- 🌱 I’m currently learning Python Micropython
-- 💞️ I’m looking to collaborate on ML and AI
+- 💞️ I’m looking to collaborate on ML,AI and Robotics
 - 📫 How to reach me preethamn1818@gmail.com

 <!---